Yael Eisenberg

-Yael Eisenberg (יעל איזנברג; born: April 8, 1991) is an Israeli musician, singer, actress and poet.
+Yael Eisenberg (יעל איזנברג; born: 8 April 1991) is an Israeli singer-songwriter, actress and poet.

 Biography

 Eisenberg was born and raised in Tel Aviv.
 She majored in theatre at Alon high-school in Ramat HaSharon and graduated in 2009.
 While in the IDF, Eisenberg served as an infantry instructor.
+Eisenberg is lesbian.

 Acting career

 At age 11, Eisenberg made her television debut on the Israeli Children's channel playing the lead role of Anat in a teen series entitled "Ba'it Meshutaf" (Shared Home).
 That same year, Eisenberg took part in a short film produced for the channel entitled "Tiul Shnati" (Class Trip) alongside Tal Mosseri.

 In 2005, she played the role of Zohar in the series "The System" which was directed by Zion Rubin.

 In 2009, she played Hagit in the third season of the daily drama "Ha'Alufa" (The Champion) on Israeli cable channel HOT3 alongside Yehuda Levi, Alon Abutbul and Hila Alpert.
 That same year, she played Tami in a film entitled "Od Ani Holech" (As I am walking) directed by Yaky Yosha.

 In 2010, Eisenberg was cast for the lead role in a film directed by Ruthy Pri-Bar entitled "Si'hot Achronot" (Last Calls).

 In 2014, Eisenberg played the lead role of Anna in a film directed by Veronica Nicole Teitelbaum and participated in another short film of hers entitled "Vidui" (Confession) which won the Best Film Award at the Southern Film Festival.

 In 2016, Eisenberg participated in the film "Foxtrot" directed by Shmulik Maoz.

 In 2019, Eisenberg participated in an indie project entitled "Be'Hezkatam" (In Their Care) by Keren Bergman and Jonathan Ophrat.